mansim07/dataplex-labs/lab2-data-security/README.md

     9. Verify Dataplex data owner roles appear under the permissions

-- **Step 3** : Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
+- **Step 3** : Monitoring security policy propagation <br>

+    Monitor the security policy propagation, you have various options to monitor the security access porpation centrally.
 Use any of the below methods.
 Method#3 is safest.

     - **Method 1:** Using Dataplex UI